 According to the Business Dictionary, consumer perception or customer perception is a “Marketing concept that encompasses a customer’s impression, awareness, or consciousness about a company or its offerings.”

-Customer perception is a process where a customer collects information about a product and interprets the information to make a meaningful image about a particular product.
-When a customer sees advertisements, promotions, customer reviews, social media feedback, etc. relating to a product, they develop an impression about the product.
+Customer perception is a process where a customer collects information about a product and interprets the information to make a meaningful image of a particular product.
+When a customer sees advertisements, promotions, customer reviews, social media feedback, etc. relating to a product, they develop an impression of the product.

 The entire process of customer perception starts when a consumer sees or gets information about a particular product.
 This process continues until the consumer starts to build an opinion about the product.
 Everything that a company does will affect customer perception.
 The way the products are positioned in a retail store, the colors, and shapes in your logo, the advertisements that you create, the discounts that you offer, everything impacts the customer perception.